Nukesor/pueue/README.md

 ## How to use it

-Check out wiki to [get you started](https://github.com/Nukesor/pueue/wiki/Get-started) :).
+Check out the wiki to [get you started](https://github.com/Nukesor/pueue/wiki/Get-started) :).

 There are also detailed sections for (hopefully) every important feature: